What are your chances of acceptance?

 Participants gain work experience, connect with mentors, and build valuable life skills.
 The program also has an academic component, which refers students to tutoring, provides college advising, and offers enrichment activities like skill-building workshops.

 High schoolers interested in a veterinary career will be interested to learn about the NextVet program from Banfield Pet Hospitals.
-NextVet is open to students over the age of 16 in a variety of cities where Banfield operates, including San Diego.
+NextVet is open to students in a variety of cities where Banfield operates, including San Diego.
 Participants are given the opportunity to shadow veterinarians and veterinary technicians, explore a variety of aspects of the veterinary industry, and connect with Banfield’s senior executives.

 The Heithoff-Brody High School Scholars Program at the Salk Institute is a paid eight-week internship that provides high schoolers with the chance to perform research and build the skills needed for a career in STEM.